Dominion Energy Bonds

 Operating Margin

-Given that Dominion Energy's debt-to-equity ratio measures a company's obligations relative to the value of its net assets, it is usually used by traders to estimate the extent to which Dominion Energy is acquiring new debt as a mechanism of leveraging its assets.
+Given that Dominion Energy's debt-to-equity ratio measures a Company's obligations relative to the value of its net assets, it is usually used by traders to estimate the extent to which Dominion Energy is acquiring new debt as a mechanism of leveraging its assets.
 A high debt-to-equity ratio is generally associated with increased risk, implying that it has been aggressive in financing its growth with debt.
 Another way to look at debt-to-equity ratios is to compare the overall debt load of Dominion Energy to its assets or equity, showing how much of the company assets belong to shareholders vs. creditors.
 If shareholders own more assets, Dominion Energy is said to be less leveraged.
-If creditors hold a majority of Dominion Energy's assets, the company is said to be highly leveraged.
+If creditors hold a majority of Dominion Energy's assets, the Company is said to be highly leveraged.

 Dominion Energy Bond Ratings